d-plaindoux/celma/README.md

 atom       ::= '(' parser ')' | '{' rust code '}'
 ```

-##  Usage
+##  Using the meta language

-Therefore a parser should define using this meta-language.
+Therefore a parser can be defined using this meta-language.

 ```
 let DQUOTE = char('"');